MeliBis/MeliBis/README.md

 #JavaScript #React #Web3

+🟣 I’m currently learning at:

-- 🌱 I’m currently learning at Ucamp, Soy Henry, Udemy and Platzi.
+-  Ucamp, Soy Henry, Udemy and Platzi.

+- Go to my blog to learn something new (Spanish)
+✨

+-
-- 📫 How to reach me:
+🟣 you can reach me:

 Twitter: Melibis@MeliB_is